Capital Markets Analyst

 Some would argue this is the sweet spot in the investment banking industry.
-It lies right in between investment banking and S&T, and it allows you to interact with both private and public side.
+It lies right in between investment banking and S&T, and it allows you to interact with both the private and public side.

 Your main goal as a capital markets employee is to make the deal go through and make both your client and investors happy.
 This is much easier said than done.
 As a capital market analyst you can expect to be involved in multiple tasks around the deal offering.
 These tasks might include pricing the deal, dealing with investors, organizing road shows, writing pitch books, or producing sales memos.